 This salt flat in western Bolivia is the ecological opposite of Lake Titicaca — it’s very very dry.
 The absence of any plant or animal life and its almost geometrically perfect flatness makes the Salar de Uyuni one of the most surreal and otherworldly places on Earth.
 For a similar experience, you could take a vacation to Mars, but this is your best bet for an earthbound substitute.

 Elay puej.
 (If you are in eastern Bolivia.)

 5. Iguazu Falls, Argentine-Brazilian border

 The Iguazu Falls are superlative in almost every respect, taking the title for the largest waterfall system in the world!
 Although they make up part of the border between Argentina and Brazil, most of the Falls are on the Argentinian side.
 If you are in southern Brazil or northern Argentina, it is undoubtedly worth taking a short plane ride to the Argentinian province of Misiones, where the Falls are just one of the natural wonders waiting to be explored.

 – What to say: ¡Me re gusta!

 The vast region of Patagonia, which stretches across the entire southern end of South America, is a world unto itself.
 The area is sparsely populated and nature is clearly in charge.
 It’s like the Rockies, Alaska and the Alps all rolled into one exotic antipodean package.
 The true outdoor enthusiast cannot miss this, the ultimate wilderness.

 7. Buenos Aires, Argentina

 – What to say: ¡Me gusta mal!

-South America isn’t only about natural beauty, but culture as well.
-And if you can only visit one metropolis on a trip otherwise dominated by the outdoors, make it Buenos Aires — the capital of Argentina and home of tango.
-Although the architecture may remind you of Europe, the local porteño identity is all its own.
+South America isn’t only about natural beauty, but also about culture.
+If you can only visit one metropolis on a trip otherwise dominated by the outdoors, make it Buenos Aires — the capital of Argentina and the home of tango.
+Although the architecture may remind you of Europe, the local porteño identity is unparalleled.